benjymous/annotations/sandman/sandman.41.md

   The epitaph is from the poem "An English Padlock", by Matthew Prior (1664-1721).

+- #### Panel 5

+  You can just see someone hiding behind a tree in the background.

 ### Page 3

 > [marginThumb] ![page 03](thumbnails/sandman.41/page03.jpg)